varnio/fedsim/README.rst

 CentralFLAlgorithm
 ==================

-Any custome DataManager class should inherit from ``fedsim.distributed.centralized.CentralFLAlgorithm`` (or its children) and implement its abstract methods.
+Any custom CentralFLAlgorithm class should inherit from ``fedsim.distributed.centralized.CentralFLAlgorithm`` (or its children) and implement its abstract methods.
 For example:

 Architecture
 ------------